Dogs Deserve To make Choices

 What has become a trend in training among many dog trainer institutes and dog trainers is positive reinforcement training.
 However, I am questioning if the dog always has to do as told.

-A rudimentary condition for dog minds and wellbeing is to control the outcome of actions.
+A rudimentary condition for dog minds and wellbeing is to control the outcome of their actions.

 Dogs Deserve To make Choices – Of What They Want Or Don’t Want, Choice is empowering!
 But from years of experience in training dogs and working with their ancestors Canis Lupus has brought me to see that having a choice is similar for them as it is for us.
-Evidence suggests that dogs prefer to have choices and I agree and allow my own dogs to have or choose their own choice…
+Evidence has proven that dogs prefer to have choices, and I agree and allow my own dogs to make their own choice at times when it is the right choice…

 One of the major reasons that I am focusing on this topic that Dogs Deserve To make Choicesis of their own is that we see a massive increase in dogs displaying and suffering from mental, emotional, stress, anxiety and/or display many other behavioural symptoms such as being shouty (Barking), displaying aggression or strong dominance towards other dogs and even humans.
-What most people do is go to their vet and say that my dog is nuts and needs medication, so the vet will prescribe you with Prozac, numb your dogs brain functionality and you will think that it works.
+What most people do is go to their vet and say that my dog is nuts and needs medication, so the vet will prescribe you with Prozac or Lovan, numb’s your dogs brain functionality and you will think that it works.
+These medications only numb the simptoms but dont resolve them.

 Dogs Deserve To make Choices – Of What They Want Or Don’t Want, Many dog trainers will ascribe this to the commonness of positive reinforcement training, and claim that dogs have not enough boundaries and as a result develop behavioural problems as previously described.
 I do know that there are different reasons for this phenomenon of dogs with mental issues: and positive training methods not being the one of that will resolve these issues.